northonmingorance/TextEditor/README.md

 # TextEditor
-## URI based text editor for the browser
+## Data URL based text editor for the browser

 ### Paste the URI bellow to your browser's address bar or open the HTML file